Thermal Diffusivity Calculator

 This parameter is also used in modern non-destructive techniques (NDT) like thermography or thermographic damage detection in composite structures.
-This method is crucial to monitor the health of different aircraft structures.
-The article further explains what thermal diffusivity is and the calculation of thermal diffusivity of substances.
+This method is crucial for monitoring the health of different aircraft structures.
+The article further explains what thermal diffusivity is and the calculation of the thermal diffusivity of substances.

 What is thermal diffusivity?